 There was some speculation that the reason for the long delay prior to the Mac mini update in 2014 was that Apple was looking at redesiging the Mac mini along the lines of the Mac Pro.

 This was probably intended as an April Fool's Day prank, but we like this render of a flat Mac mini, as seen on Apple User.

 Even better, how about a Mac mini that's also an Apple TV ?
 Adding Apple TV functionality to a Mac mini would be a great way of getting the Mac mini into people's living rooms as a home entertainment device.

-Kaby Lake supports Thunderbolt 3, USB Type-C/3.1 and DisplayPort 1.2, as well as 4K video.
-The chips are manufactured using a 14nm process, same as Broadwell and Skylake.
+Kaby Lake and subsequent processors have bought support for Thunderbolt 3, USB Type-C/3.1 and DisplayPort 1.2, as well as 4K video.

-Alternatively, Cannonlake or Coffee Lake processors could find their way into the range - we wouldn't expect to see Apple introduce processors in the Mac mini line up before they appeared in other Macs though.
+Coffee Lake processors could certainly find their way into the range - although we wouldn't expect to see Apple introduce processors in the Mac mini line up before they appeared in other Macs.

 The current range of Mac mini models feature integrated Intel graphics, and we expect this to remain the case in the next generation.
 However, Apple did recently update the iMac range with discreet graphics cards, so it is possible that Apple will offer a discreet graphics card option in the Mac mini range, a move that would aid its acceptance as a gaming machine.

 If Apple uses the Coffee Lake processors as expected you can expect the company to use Iris Plus Graphics 655.